msakib162004/CRUD-Spring-Boot-Postgresql-Rest-API/README.md

 # CRUD-Spring-Boot-Postgresql-Rest-API

-Make an application in spring boot which takes http request and returns json
+Make an application in spring boot which takes http request and returns json.

   CRUD an user with

     user{
       name,
       dob,